figma-plus/docs/userGuide/usingPlugins.md

 ## Custom UI

 Some plugins benefit from having custom UI integrated into the Figma interface.
-(We do not support this in our developer API but we don't limit this approach)

 <img src="images/arabic.gif" width="500">